MissT17/logs_analysis/README.md

   * `README.md` - contains a short "How To" to run the program.

 # Pre-requisites
-This project was created on a Linux-based virtual machine with vagrant, so before running the code, please make sure that you:
+This project was created on a Linux-based virtual machine with vagrant, so before running the code, please make sure that you either:
-1. setup and configure the virtual machine according to the [following instructions](https://d17h27t6h515a5.cloudfront.net/topher/2017/June/5948287e_fsnd-virtual-machine/fsnd-virtual-machine.zip)
+1. setup and configure the virtual machine as [follows](https://d17h27t6h515a5.cloudfront.net/topher/2017/June/5948287e_fsnd-virtual-machine/fsnd-virtual-machine.zip) or have the following installed and created:
+  * postgresql
+  * pip3
+  * create database news containing the data from `newsdata.sql`
+  * create the user allowed to have access to the datase news
 2. download the `newsdata.sql` file [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip), if necessary, and place it in the same folder as the logproject file on your virtual machine

 # Installation